AfraSaleh/FSND-capstone/README.md

-# FSND :
+# FSND
-The Capstone project is about Casting Agency that supports a basic casting agency by allowing users to query the database for movies and actors.

 ## final project for the Udacity Full Stack Developer Nano Degree.

+### Motivation for project
+1. I have working with all skills that i have learnt through this valuable course.
+In this project, Foucsing on How to write a clean code, Relational Database Architecture, Modeling Data Objects with SQLAlchemy, Developing a Flask API, Authentication and Access, Authentication with Auth0, RBAC, And Deploying Applications.

- This casting agency project contains three different user roles and related permissions
+2. This casting agency project contains three different user roles and related permissions
+- Casting Assistant :
-- Casting Assistant: Can view actors and movies
+  - Can view actors and movies.
+- Casting Director :
-- Casting Director:	Can view actors and movies,Add or delete an actor,Modify actors or movies
+  - Can view actors and movies,Add or delete an actor,Modify actors or movies.
+- Executive Producer :
-- Executive Producer: Have All permissions
+  - Have All permissions.

+## Setup Auth0
+1. Create an Account Then Select a unique tenant domain after that Create web application and continue by Creating a new API, The go ahead and chang api settings(Enable RBAC Enable Add Permissions in the Access Token ).
+2. Next step is Creating an API permissions.
+3. third step is to Create roles for our three users.

+#### In Postman we can test our endpoints
+1. First we have to make sure that we have register our three users and assign each with its own roles.
+2. We have to take a valid Token by Sign into each account and make note of the JWT.
+3. Run each endpoint individually and do the test.

 ## Installation
 ### python 3.8